Te-Hina Paopao

 Te-Hina Olive-Talaave Paopao (born August 21, 2002) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA).
 She played college basketball at South Carolina and Oregon.

-In April 2025, Paopao became the first player of Tokelauan descent to be drafted into the Women's National Basketball Association (WNBA).

-Early and personal life

-Te-Hina Paopao is of Samoan and Tokelauan descent.
-She has not had the opportunity to visit Tokelau yet.
-Paopao is a native of Oceanside, California.

 High school career

 Paopao played basketball for La Jolla Country Day School in La Jolla, San Diego, California.
 As a 10 year old, Paopao was the starting point guard for a U16 team.
 When she was 14 years old, Kelsey Plum said of Paopao, "She's just never scared.
 It's like a fearlessness but a confidence that she has...
 I think she could start in the Pac-12 right now...
 Honestly, I think she could be the best to come out of San Diego."
 Plum would often invite Paopao to train with her, stating "Even to this day, when I go back, that's the only kid I would let work out with me, because she can hang with the intensity...
 She pushes me because I'm like, 'I can't let a 12-year-old beat me in this shooting drill."

 However, she suffered a torn ACL in each of her first two high school seasons.

 As a senior, Paopao averaged 22.7 points, 8 rebounds, 4.3 assists and 3.3 steals per game.
 She led her team to a 32–1 record and the Southern California Open Division regional title, but the state championship game was canceled due to the COVID-19 pandemic.
 Paopao received McDonald's All-American honors and was named California Gatorade Player of the Year and California Ms. Basketball.
 Rated a five-star recruit by ESPN, she committed to playing college basketball for Oregon over offers from California, Oregon State and UCLA, among other programs.